Amos first got interested in theater at The Cambridge School of Weston; a bohemian, artsy High School

 The Berkeley Opera's Falstaff.
 Working with contortionist, Ms. Charlamay, he created an award-winning comedic Burlesque act that

 has been seen in venues around the world.
-In 2017 he served as acting coach and co-created the clown acts for a show at Circul Globus in Bucharest, Romania
+In 2017 he served as acting coach and co-created the clown acts for the show, Reveria, at The

 Other acting credits include roles with The Alternative Theatre